Skip to content

 “My desire is for us to be a Christ-like and Jesus-shaped community that reflects every race and heritage in the Diocese of York: in our mission, our congregations and our leadership”

-The Diocese of York is committed to growing healthy churches which are diverse signs of the multi-cultural and multi-ethnic kingdom of God.
+The Diocese of York is committed to growing healthy churches which reflect the diverse nature of the multi-cultural and multi-ethnic kingdom of God.
 This is rooted in our common Baptism which confers on each of us an identity of those who belong to Christ and to each other.
-Baptism reminds us of our fundamental dignity as human beings and calls us to resist sin, especially the sin of racism.
+Baptism reminds us of our fundamental dignity as human beings and calls us to resist sin, including the sin of racism.

-In April 2022, a Diocese of York Racial Justice Advocates was commissioned.
+In April 2022, a Diocese of York Racial Justice Advocates Group was commissioned.
 It exists to:

 • Support clergy, lay leaders and churches in the work of becoming anti-racist;